 Every person is a designer of his or her own “soulprint.”
 A soulprint is an identifying theological perspective, which is unique to each individual.
 When we truly own our own theology, differing viewpoints shouldn’t threaten us.
 That which we own, cannot be stolen from us.
 However, the soulprint we have chosen for ourselves, should never be forced upon other souls, just as we wouldn’t want another person’s soulprint, forced on us.

-Does this reality suggest that we must divide in order to live in peace?
+Does this mean we must continue to separate ourselves, into like-minded groups of similar soulprints?
+Must we divide into camps of religious cultures, traditions, and rituals, in order to live in peace?
 No!
-The reality suggests that we must respect our neighbor’s soulprint, as we respect our own.
-When we, as human beings, can master this type of love . . . we will surely know peace.
+The reality of owning our own soulprint, allows us to respect our neighbor’s soulprint.
+I think it’s called “loving our neighbor, as we love ourselves.”
+When we can master this type of love, we will surely know peace.